You probably spend a lot of time thinking about email messaging.

 I’d like to share a framework you can use for writing good prospecting emails.
 Spread over a series of emails – an email drip – this can get you 30% response rates … and higher.
-(Email marketing benchmarks differ by industry, but the average is around 20%.)
+(Cold email response rates differ by industry, but 10% is considered solid.)

 “I would’ve written you a short letter, but I didn’t have time, so I wrote you a long one instead.”
 That’s often misattributed to Mark Twain (no one knows who really said it), and the point is clear: less is more.

 … The very worst thing you could do is cram all that into one message.